actions-marketplace-validations/turtlesec-no_scale-images/README.md

-# Hello world javascript action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+# Action to scale images on push

+This action will scale all images in the `image-folder` to new images of the same type.

+The sizes are hard coded to [250, 500, 1000]

 ## Inputs

 ### `image-folder`

-**Required** The name of the person to greet.
-Default `"World"`.
+**Required** The name images folder.

 ## Outputs

-### `time`
+### `scaled`

-The time we greeted you.
+0 if no images were found, 1 if all images were already scaled, 2 if some/all images were scaled

 ## Example usage

-uses: actions/hello-world-javascript-action@v1
+uses: actions/scale-images@v1
 with:
-  image-folder: 'Mona the Octocat'
+  image-folder: 'assets'

 ## Build notes